IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

-If the message_type field is 3, the payload is a 4-octet value, in big-endian byte order, giving the type of LIN event; the checksum_type, PID, checksum, and errors fields are all 0 and must be ignored.
+If the message_type field is 3, the payload is a 4-octet value, in big-endian byte order, giving the type of LIN event; the checksum_type, PID, checksum, and errors fields are all 0 and MUST be ignored.

 The event type values are: